 If I have the time to venturing a bit further out from home and into Battersea, then I love to drink my cortado at Birdhouse on St John’s Hill.
 It’s been one of my favourite London coffee shops for years: I love the yellow and grey Scandi-style decor and their cakes (whoopie pies are the best).
 Their brunch is also one of the best I’ve had in London.

 Terrone Coffee is the only Italian speciality coffee producer in the UK to roast his own beans in Italy.
 The coffee is batch-roasted near Bologna in a vintage 10kg Vittoria roaster from the 1950s, and shipped directly to London weekly to ensure maximum freshness.
 The Ciclista espresso blend is light to bring out subtle nuances in flavour (fruity and sweet).
-They have a flagship shipping container in Netil Market and also a kiosk in Kingly Court, Carnaby Street.
+Find them at Sottoscala (the kiosk under the stairs) in Kingly Court, Carnaby Street as well as at Farewell in Newington Green.

 Kaffeine, an independently owned coffee bar that many credit for kick-starting the Third Wave coffee movement in UK, is a coffee institution in London.
 The original shop on Great Titchfield Street is great but tiny.
 If you are looking for more space, head over to the second Kaffeine site on Eastcastle Street.

-There are many other coffee shops that I love in London and more will keep opening up, no doubt about it.
+There are so many coffee shops I love in London that I could keep writing this list for ever!
+More will continue to open up, as some will close, no doubt about it.

 Trends come and go, but whether the latest coffee hit is a flat white, or a cold brew, or an Aeropress filter coffee, or a cortado, it doesn’t matter.
 Good quality coffee is what we must care about and look for.